 - 2005: Works in marketing + sales, with a specialty in copywriting and getting people to do what she wants.

 - 2005-2006: Starts first freelance writing + marketing consulting business, while simultaneously painting the walls of her apartment sea horse purple.
 There is, of course, no such color, but she appreciates exotic sounding names involving mystical-looking sea creatures.

 - 2007: Business earns excellent revenue.
 Builds house with an Asian man.
 Has everything with exception of the iPad.
 Those weren’t invented yet.

-- 2009: Falls in love with a Mexican man instead.
+- 2009: Falls in love with a Mexican man.
 (What?
 Every story has a love story.)

 - 2010: Starts from scratch and starts TMFproject.
 (This!)
 Does PR for everyone’s favorite email marketing company, AWeber.
 Eventually decides to move abroad to Chile.
 Does not fall in love with a Chilean man.
 They have mullets.

 - 2011: Continues to specialize in sarcasm and grow TMFproject, run entirely from a Macbook.
-Lives in Chile and Barcelona.
+Lives in Chile and Barcelona and Costa Rica and the sky.
 Ends up dating man with mullet against her will.

-- 2013: Presently lives in Costa Rica.
+- 2013: Presently lives in Philadelphia.
+And Costa Rica, sometimes.
+And Chile, still, of course.
+(This is what furnished apartments are for, you guys.)
 Eats a lot of peas.
-Continues to build TMF into 7+ figures, oversees the copywriting division, has plans to publish book, is building at least two new companies (one of which may or may not be called Life Hooky) and will be starting a new community to help anyone who’s ever felt a dullness settle in their bones–before it settles in their hearts.
+Continues to build TMF, oversees the copywriting division, has plans to publish ALL THE BOOKS, is building at least two new companies (one of which may or may not be called Life Hooky) and soon will be starting a new community to help anyone who’s ever felt a dullness settle in their bones–before it settles in their hearts.